Grin logo

 Table of Contents

-• The influence of factors like occupation, hours worked, and education on earnings
+• The impact of career choices, hours worked, and negotiation skills on wage disparities.

 Keywords